 The Gallery space at 2 The Arcade forms the hub of our activities, hosting free exhibitions and events throughout the year.

-The Studio is a flexible space used for artist residency programmes, artist support and community events
+The Studio is a flexible space used primarily for artist residency programme

 The Kids Gallery holds regular workshops for artists under 10 years of age and functions as a drop in centre for grown ups to bring their budding creatives and use our art materials for free.

-The Workspace functions as a meeting place for creative groups, talks and performances as well as a drop-in work space for local creatives.
-Over time we hope to provide creative research and making resources for the whole community.
+The Garden City Arts Club functions as a community-led exhibition space, a meeting place for creative groups, talks, workshops and performances as well as a drop-in work space for local creatives.

 The Town - Our offsite projects utilise public and private spaces throughout Letchworth - the Garden City Greenway, empty commercial spaces, parks, poster sites and more.